 4. Watch your feet

 Feet and shoes are also considered dirty.
-When entering a temple, shrine, someone’s home, and even some shops, remove your shoes.
-If this is expected, it will be obvious — there will be a rack for shoes or a small collection of flip flops near the door.
+When traveling Southeast Asia and entering a temple, shrine, someone’s home, and even some shops, remove your shoes.
+If this is expected, it will be obvious — there will be a rack for shoes or a small collection of flip-flops near the door.